dsl-unibe-ch/kein-backend-kein-problem/README.md

-# parzival-proto4digEd
+# ieee-cist25

-Presentation for the Workshop Proto4DigEd 2024
+Presentation for the 8th IEEE Conference on Information Science and Technology (IEEE CiSt'25) / 4th IEEE Conference on Digital Preservation and processing technology of Written Heritage (IEEE DPWH)

 ## Installation and usage